Seven steps to successfully manage your sales compensation plans

 - Anaplan Webinars: You can also educate your company’s stakeholders by bringing in experts to conduct in-house workshops or by sending your team to local training sessions or seminars.

 - Revenue segments.
 Incentive payments are often the biggest marketing expenditure in your P&L statements.
 Many companies spend upwards of 12-15% of total revenue just on sales incentives.
 Being able to accurately forecast and model these costs are crucial to keeping your organization financially healthy.

 - Sizing and deployment.
 To ensure your reps can deliver against your comp plans, you need to make sure you have the right-sized headcount, the right talent on your staff, and a territory map logically and equitably grouping accounts.

 - Productivity quotas and metrics.
 Although many organizations use CRM pipeline data to generate revenue estimates, CRM systems generally lack the advanced modeling capabilities to show how these things ebb and flow over time.
 Best-in-class organizations leverage advanced algorithms and “what-if” scenario planning to make these predictions more accurately, as well as to create effective quotas.

 - Performance management and rewards.
 This includes not only your comp plan, but also comp plan modeling, accrual forecasting, sales crediting, and other techniques for incentivizing your sales force.

-The key point is this: as we move away from thinking of our incentive programs as isolated entities, and toward approaching them as 1) something that warrants ongoing care, and 2) one part of a connected chain of elements that comprise your go-to-market strategy, it becomes increasingly crucial to have a solution that keeps the various elements working in unison.
+The key point is this: As we move away from thinking of our incentive programs as isolated entities, and toward approaching them as 1) something warranting ongoing care, and 2) one part of a connected chain of elements comprising your go-to-market strategy, it becomes increasingly crucial to have a solution keeping the various elements working in unison.
 Doing this is what lets you manage your comp plans in a way that drives revenue throughout the year.

 Watch the full webinar to get more detail into these seven steps, or to hear how to best manage your sales compensation plans.